noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 ![Example visualization of a Bayesian network](https://github.com/noriakis/software/blob/main/images/wcbn.png?raw=true)

-# Custom usage - Annotating gene cluster dendrogram
+# Annotating gene cluster dendrogram

 The relationship between gene clusters are often investigated in clustering analysis like WGCNA.
 As users of WGCNA typically plot dendrogram and heatmap of module eigengenes using `plotEigengeneNetworks`, it is useful to combine with wcGeneSummary, which plot additional word information on a dendrogram with one line.